-When it comes to education in Italy there is both good news and bad for expats.
+When it comes to education in Italy, there is both good news and bad for expats.
 Let’s start off with the good news; public schools in Italy are free to attend, even for foreigners living in the country.
 Indeed, even the public universities, while not free, are heavily subsidized.
 This can make Italy a fantastic country for cost-effective schooling.

 Additionally, schools in Italy are legally obliged to accept any school-age children interested in attending.
 This largely eliminates the “catchment area” problems experienced by much of Europe, where many parents end up having to send their children to less-desirable schools on account of their residential location.

 Now the bad news; as almost all lessons are taught in Italian the reality is that most expats opt to send their children to one of the many English-speaking private international schools.
-Here parents can feel certain that their child won’t suffer with an unfortunate language barrier.
+Here parents can feel certain that their child won’t suffer from an unfortunate language barrier.
 Additionally, class sizes are typically smaller in private schools, meaning that pupils receive a higher level of one-to-one care than they might at a state school.

 The downside to these private schools is the same which plagues private educational establishments the world over; principally that they are painfully expensive to send your children to.
-As a result expat parents would be well advised to try and negotiate an expat package which incorporates coverage for private schooling.
+As a result expat parents would be well advised to try and negotiate an expat package that incorporates coverage for private schooling.

 Like their art and culture, Italian cuisine has a truly global appeal.
 That said, numerous visitors have been keen to point out that the Italian food you may enjoy in the UK or USA is considerably different to what one might experience in Italy.

 A perfect example of this is pizza.
 As it turns out there is considerably more variation in true Italian pizza than you might find at your local grocery store or Italian restaurant.
-Not only do not all Italian pizzas have the classic tomato sauce, but there is almost endless variety in the thickness and style of pizza base which may be experienced here.
-There are also significant geographic variations in pizza recipes, so even travelling around the country one cannot be certain the experience the same dish.
+Not only do not all Italian pizzas have the classic tomato sauce but there is almost endless variety in the thickness and style of pizza base which may be experienced here.
+There are also significant geographic variations in pizza recipes, so even travelling around the country one cannot be certain to experience the same dish.

 As a final note on the subject of pizzas, note the key difference between a pepperoni pizza and a peperoni pizza – the extra letter “p” makes all the difference.
 While pepperoni (two p’s) is a thinly-sliced sausage, peperoni (one p) is Italian for pepper.
-As a result a number of visitors to Italy have ordered a peperoni pizza only to be perplexed by the lack of Pepperoni to be found on their dinner.
+As a result, a number of visitors to Italy have ordered a peperoni pizza only to be perplexed by the lack of Pepperoni to be found on their dinner.

 Pasta may also surprise the first-time visitor.
 Not only are there over 350 recognized types of pasta in Italy, but the portion sizes are often considerably smaller than you may be used to.
 This is because in Italy it is entirely normal for pasta to form just one of many courses, rather than being the “main event” as in many pseudo-Italian recipes around the world.

 Classic Italian cookery is perhaps most notable for its simplicity.
 In contrast to many other countries, where chefs combine a dizzying array of ingredients to tickle the taste buds, many delicious Italian dishes consist of half a dozen ingredients or less.
 Instead, Italian chefs rely on only the highest quality ingredients available.
-They aim to create dishes which truly show off the earthy flavours such ingredients boast, rather than masking them with numerous herbs, spices and other additives.
+They aim to create dishes that truly show off the earthy flavours such ingredients boast, rather than masking them with numerous herbs, spices and other additives.

 Another notable cultural trait in terms of cuisine is that breakfast is typically a very lightweight meal.
 One will rarely find eggs and bacon on offer except in tourist hotels.
-Instead, a typical Italian breakfast will consist of bread and jam or pastries, accompanied by top quality coffee.
+Instead, a typical Italian breakfast will consist of bread and jam or pastries, accompanied by top-quality coffee.
 Of the many, many coffee varieties available, Cappuccino is considered the classic breakfast coffee.
 Only heathens (and foreigners) would drink such a beverage later on in the day, when other coffees take prevalence.